mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Tutorials/followme-with-gesture-on-aaeon.rst

 This tutorial demonstrates the Follow-me algorithm with gesture, where the robot follows a target person in real time.
 The movement of the robot can be controlled by the person's position (relative to the robot) as well as the hand gestures.
-This tutorial is demonstrated on Aaeon robot using 2 front-mounted |realsense| cameras: camera 1 and camera 2.
+This tutorial is demonstrated on Aaeon robot using 2 front-mounted Intel® RealSense™ cameras: camera 1 and camera 2.
 Camera 1 takes the point cloud data as inputs and passes it through Intel®-patented object detection algorithm, namely Adaptive DBSCAN, to detect the position of the target person.
 Camera 2 is positioned at a certain height for capturing the RGB images of the target's hand gestures.